bitrise-io/addons-firebase-testlab/README.md

 ## Development with Visual Studio Code

 NOTE: originally, the project was set up with a docker-based development workflow in mind.
-To support debugging some of the flows using VS Code, a few adjustments has been made later.
+To support debugging some of the flows using VS Code, a few adjustments have been made later.
 The original development flows still work and are required to fully test the app (see later sections).

 1. clone `example.env` and rename it to `.env` - this tores the env variables required for running the upp using VS Code
 2. run `docker-compose up -d` to start the local development database